The list shown below represents typical modules/components studied and may change from time to time. Read more in our terms and conditions.

 At the end of year 2, you will have the opportunity to complete an industrial work placement, study abroad, or combined study and work abroad.
 This will add an additional year of study to your degree.

-Your extended research project will focus on an original, cutting-edge topic specific to your area of interest that will equip you with the skills necessary for a career in research as well as setting you apart in the general graduate job market.
+Your extended research project or appropriate period of work-based practice (a project taken in the work place), will focus on an original, cutting-edge research topic.
+This will likely be specific to your area of interest and will equip you with the skills necessary for a career in research, in addition to ensuring you stand out in the graduate job market.
+These projects are often linked to the on-going research programmes of academics in our School, thus allowing students to actively contribute to the research of their groups.

 Examples of previous research projects include: